-When it comes to your transactions with other companies having a business bank account shows that you mean business – helping you to retain existing customers and to attract new ones.
+When it comes to your transactions with other companies having a business account shows that you mean business – helping you to retain existing customers and to attract new ones.

 - Proving Your Business Isn’t A Hobby

 As only true businesses can deduct business expenses.
 Proving to HMRC that you aren’t just making a bit of money on the side from a hobby is important.
-Having a business bank account shows that you are being more professional in your approach.
+Having a business account shows that you are being more professional in your approach.

 - Accurate And Clear Bookkeeping